nnichols/nnichols.github.io/_posts/dnd/krug/2019-07-12-the-five-claws.markdown

 After a few minutes of examination, Ioctal explains that they are in possession of a cracked _Bead of Fireball._
 The wizard assumes the rest was detonated as part of the attack, and a structural flaw in this particular bead kept it from firing as expected.
-He offers to dispel any of the lingering magic, as it isn't stable; however, Thaelen keeps it while chuckling to himself.
+He offers to dispel any of the lingering magic, as it isn't stable; however, Thaelen keeps it while chuckling to himself, "You can't kill a man who is already dead."
 Most of the party stares in wide-eyed horror, and Jack notes this down as well.
 Ioctal then explains his protections at the **Cerulean Lyceum** would have alerted him, so it must have been smuggled in some time earlier.
 Knowing this, he recommends they search out any local fences and ne'er-do-wells, as it would have been difficult to accomplish with such high security present without local contacts.